Jikji: Controversy

 Towards the end of the Joseon Dynasty, French diplomat Victor Collin de Plancy bought the second volume of the Jikji in Seoul and took it to France, where it is now kept at the National Library of France in Paris.

-In May 1886, Korea and France concluded a treaty of defense and commerce, and as a result in 1887 official diplomatic relations were entered into by the treaty's official ratification by Kim Yunsik (1835–1922) and Victor Emile Marie Joseph Collin de Plancy.
+In May 1886, Korea and France concluded a treaty of defense and commerce, and as a result, in 1887, official diplomatic relations were entered into by the treaty's official ratification by Kim Yunsik (1835–1922) and Victor Emile Marie Joseph Collin de Plancy.
 Plancy, who had majored in law in France and went on to study Chinese, had served for six years as translator at the French Legation in China, between 1877 and 1883.
-In 1888 he went to Seoul as the first French consul to Korea, staying until 1891.
-During his extended residence in Korea, first as consul and then again as full diplomatic minister from 1896–1906, Victor Collin de Plancy collected Korean ceramics and old books.
-He let Kulang, who had moved to Seoul as his official secretary, classify them.
+In 1888, he went to Seoul as the first French consul to Korea and stayed there until 1891.
+During his extended residence in Korea, first as consul and then again as full diplomatic minister from 1896 to 1906, Victor Collin de Plancy collected Korean ceramics and old books.
+His official secretary, Kulang, who had moved to Seoul, classified them.

-Although the channels through which Plancy collected his works are not clearly known, he seems to have collected them primarily during the early 1900s.
+Although the channels through which Plancy collected his works are clearly unknown, he seems to have collected them primarily during the early 1900s.
 Most of the old books Plancy collected in Korea went to the National Library of France at an auction in 1911, while the metal-printed Jikji was purchased in that same year for 180 francs by Henri Véver, a well-known jewel merchant and old book collector, who in turn donated it to the French National Library in his will.

 The right of ownership remains disputed, with the French National Library maintaining that the Jikji should remain in France, while Korean activists argue it should belong to Korea.
 The National Library of France says that as an important historical artifact of all mankind, the Jikji should remain in France as it represents a common, worldwide heritage, and does not belong to any one country.
 In addition, they claim the Jikji would be better preserved and displayed in France because of the prestige and resources the Library possesses.
-On the other hand, Korean organizations claim that it should belong to its country of origin and that it carries historical significance for the Korean people.
+On the other hand, Korean organizations claim that it should belong to its country of origin and carry historical significance for the Korean people.

-The Committee to Bring Jikji Back to Korea led by American Richard Pennington is one such organization in Seoul, Korea that is working to repatriate the Jikji back to Korea from France.
+The committee to Bring Jikji Back to Korea, led by American Richard Pennington, is one such organization in Seoul, Korea, working to repatriate the Jikji back to Korea from France.

-The French President François Mitterrand promised to investigate ways to return various Korean books including the Jikji, should the French high-speed rail technology be exported to Korea.
+The French President François Mitterrand promised to investigate ways to return various Korean books, including the Jikji, should the French high-speed rail technology be exported to Korea.
 From April to June 2011, 297 volumes with 191 different Uigwes of the Kyujanggak (Oegyujanggak), were shipped back in four separate installments and subsequently kept at the National Museum of Korea.
 However, Jikji was not included, following opposition in France, including a protest lodged by the librarians at the National Library.